Martinaush/Management-and-creation-of-a-Library-database-Using-Pymysql/README.md

   5-.
 01_Store_Procedure: this store procedure was run through Workbench.
 Moreover, this store procedure goes by the hand with 02_Trigger because of the functionality of this script is to update the waiting list.
   (I.e. if there is someone waiting for a book and its disponibility has been updated, we need to consider if his order could be processed now)

-  4-.
+  6-.
 Indexes: it has been created 3 indexes to do the searches in a more efficient way.
 These indexes have been created on each primary key of each table.

+  7-.
+Menu: in this script there is an interactive menu to do manipulations to the database.
+These are

+      - Inserting a new order

+      - Find a book

+      - Returning an order